Geonovum/NLDT-Architectuur/en/respec/H5-capabilities.md

 ## Capabilities

 There are internationally diverse frameworks that describe capabilities or components of digital twins.
-Based on the ['Capabilities periodic table' of the Digital Twin Consortium](https://www.digitaltwinconsortium.org/initiatives/capabilities-periodic-table), a simplified set of Capabilities has been defined that serves as the basis for the NLDT [[BBDT]].
+Based on the ['Capabilities periodic table' of the Digital Twin Consortium](https://www.digitaltwinconsortium.org/initiatives/capabilities-periodic-table), a simplified set of Capabilities has been defined that serves as the basis for the nLDT [[BBDT]].

 <img src="./respec/media/capabilities-en.png" alt="DT Capabilities op basis van Digital Twin Consortium Periodic Table" width="900">